andreacaron/swdevel-lab-hfarm/README.md

 The frontend is implemented using Flask, incorporating a form that enables users to input search criteria such as zone, restaurant availability, and parking availability.
 This form is constructed using Flask-WTF and WTForms.
 Upon form submission, a request is dispatched to the FastAPI backend to retrieve pertinent information based on the user's specified criteria.
 The search form (`SearchForm`) includes the following fields:
-- Stazione: A dropdown list to select the availability of a nearby railway station (Yes/No).
+- Train_station: A dropdown list to select the availability of a nearby railway station (Yes/No).
-- Autostrada: A dropdown list to select the availability of a highway (Yes/No).
+- Highway: A dropdown list to select the availability of a highway (Yes/No).
 - Submit: A submit button to initiate the search.
 The Flask application is configured to communicate with the FastAPI backend, and the backend's URL is defined by `FASTAPI_BACKEND_HOST` and used to construct the endpoint URL.